sarimabbas/sarim-cs334/2_interactive_devices/2_performance_device/README.md

 1. You can use the browser, following the same process as with the Raspberry Pi
 2. Use an attached keyboard to play

+## Gameplay guide

+You are in control of a bunny.
+Hop across the platforms and try to reach the end of the level.
+Do not fall far or hit spikes.

+### Keyboard controls

+- `w` to jump
+- `a` to move left
+- `d` to move right
+- `s` to switch character

+### ESP32 hardware controls

+- Move the joystick left or right to move in that direction
+- Press the momentary button to jump
+- Flip the pole switch to switch character

 ## Development process

 ### Ideation